MicrosoftDocs/azure-docs/articles/azure-monitor/alerts/proactive-failure-diagnostics.md

 ## If you receive a Smart Detection alert
 *Why I received this alert?*

 * We detected an abnormal rise in failed requests rate compared to the normal baseline of the preceding period.
-After analysis of the failures and associated application data, we think that there is a problem that you should look into.
+After analysis of the failures and associated application data, we think that there's a problem that you should look into.

 *Does the notification mean I definitely have a problem?*